 Who: engaging the right people

-In order to organize the business for PPM, senior management and executive buy-in is absolutely critical – without this, PPM will fail.
-Executive sponsorship is essential to create awareness, provide support, build consensus and motivate stakeholders at all
+To organize the business for PPM, senior management and executive buy-in are absolutely critical – without this, PPM will fail.
+Executive sponsorship is essential to create awareness, provide support, build consensus, and motivate stakeholders at all

 levels to participate effectively.
 Executive sponsorship gives PPM the all-important ‘nod’ from above.